lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Monitoring-LATISS-Disperser-Wheel-Position.rst

 - The telescope is currently on-sky and running the scheduler.

 - The linear stage position telemetry displayed abnormal values some time within the past 24 hours.

-  - The typical allowed range of positions for the disperser wheel position is 67-140mm (hard limit at 65mm).
+  For example, a reported position of -324mm may occur when there is a reset (see :ref:`Fig 1 <figure-cRIO-Reset>`).

-  - Telemetry may report non-physical values.
-For example, a reported position of -324mm occurs when there is a reset (see :ref:`Fig 1 <figure-cRIO-Reset>`).
+  - The allowed range of measured positions of the disperser wheel is 0-67mm (software limit set at 67.5mm).

 .. _figure-cRIO-Reset: